OpenZeppelin/defender-example-metatx-relay/README.md

 Proof of concept for relaying meta transactions using a Defender Relayer via a GSNv2-compatible Trusted Forwarder.

 > Disclaimer: this is set up as a proof of concept.
 The code is experimental and has not been reviewed, much less audited.
 It is intended just for demo purposes.
+GSNv2 contracts have been copied from the [opengsn/forwarder](https://github.com/opengsn/forwarder) repository.

 This repo is structured as follows:
 - `contracts`: GSNv2 contracts for `TrustedForwarder` and `BaseRelayRecipient`, as well as a test `Boxes` contract that acts as relay recipient.